tamasgergely/validator/readme.md

 ### 8. minlength
 Check if input field value is less then the min length property value
-- Add data-rules="min-length" to the input field
+- Add data-rules="minlength" to the input field
 - Add data-length="2" to input (integer)

 ### 9. Multiple rules